efournier92/Notes/Seminars/TealiumTrainingWorkshop2019/TealiumTrainingWorkshop2019.md

 - Client ID
 - 0 Page URL

-### Onmivendor Platform
+### Omnivendor Platform
 - Tealium plays nicely with a lot of different vendors

-## Tag Management Concetps
+## Tag Management Concepts

-### Without Tag Mangement
+### Without Tag Management
-- There are over 7000 marketing managmenment platforms today
+- There are over 7000 marketing management platforms today
   - These can work different, and become cumbersome if hard-coding them all into client-side code
-    - TealiumIQ eases this, by consolidating such tags
+    - `TealiumIQ` eases this, by consolidating such tags

 ## Basics